MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 ## Player Physics

 Setting player position (locally) in pre-physics results in that position being used during Physics in the same frame.
 If not local you are waiting on a network send.
-In that frame's physics phase the position may then further be updated.
+In that frame's physics updates the position may then further be updated.
 If you update a position of a player (locally) in PrePhysics then that position will be reported for the rest of the frame (even though there is a new physics-based position, which will start being reported at the start of the next frame).

 Player positions are committed to the scene graph after prePhysics (and used in physics), onUpdate, codeBlockEvent (and likely not after network events)
     NOT async